AshishJangra27/Job-Analysis-Case-Study/README.md

 Analyze current job market trends to inform strategic decisions.

 ### 3. Responsibility and Skill Requirements
-Identify the most common responsibilities listed in job postings.
+Could you identify the most common responsibilities listed in job postings?

 ### 4. Experience and Salary Analysis
 Examine the relationship between experience levels and salary ranges.